 NordicTrack S15i: This bike has similar features to the NordicTrack S22i, but with a smaller screen and fewer resistance levels.
 It’s not a bad exercise bike, we just find it’s worth it to pay a little more for the extra features on its bigger brother.

 Fringe Sport Raptor Air Bike: We really liked the Fringe Sport Raptor Air Bike when we first reviewed it and even said it could be a Rogue Echo killer.
-Since that was written, the bike has increased to nearly $1,000, nearly $200 more than the Echo.
+Since that was written, the bike has increased to nearly $1,000, almost $200 more than the Echo.

 Schwinn Airdyne AD7: This is another air bike that costs more than the Rogue Echo Bike, and while it comes with a more advanced display, we don’t think that’s worth the extra price.
+Read our full Schwinn AD7 review for more information.

 Xterra Fitness FB150 Folding Bike: This folding exercise bike costs around $100, but our testers were simply underwhelmed and found that even getting it out of the box was a challenge.